VICS-CORE/stats/docs/_drafts/2020-05-07-state-peak-predictions.md

 [United Kingdom](#UK)|Apr 12|Apr 15
 [United States](#US)|Apr 10|Apr 10

-### Logic

-We use basic calculus to identify the peak.
-A peak on the daily epidemic curve (i.e. new patients per day) is a maximum.
-To identify maxima and minima on a curve, we use the fact that first order derivative becomes zero at that point.
-So we calculate change in daily cases which denotes the `slope` of the curve and identify dates where this curve becomes 0.
-Each point is a potential peak.

-However, we find multiple such points since the derivative becomes 0 whenever the curve is parallel to x-axis.
-To further verify that it is a true peak, we cross examine the second order derivative.
-At maximums, the second derivative, i.e. `change in slope`, should be negative because the slope changes from positive to negative at a peak.

-![Derivative Diagram][derivative]

 ### Graphs

 Following is the list of charts for the states mentioned above.
 For each states, there are two timeseries charts that have been plotted.
-First is the percentile epidemic curve, i.e. percentile of frequency of new patients per day.
-Second denotes the first order derivative of the epidemic curve, i.e. the change in daily cases.
+The first is the percentile epidemic curve, i.e. percentile of frequency of new patients per day.
+The second denotes the first order derivative of the epidemic curve, i.e. the change in daily cases.
 It is useful for finding peaks, which are marked by the vertical blue lines in the charts.

 | |
 |:---:|